 Welcome to the Low Power Radio Association

 The LPRA Council would like to say a huge thank you to ETSI, and all of the speakers and delegates who helped to make Radio Solutions 2015 such a big success.
-The feedback has been so overwhelming positive that discussions are currently under way to fix a date for the next Conference, in fact Radio Solutions may well become an annual event at ETSI’s Sophia-Antipolis HQ.
+The feedback has been so overwhelming positive that discussions are currently under way to fix a date for the next Conference.
 For those who were unable to attend the vast majority of RS2015 presentations are available to view on ETSI’s website, please follow this link HERE a reminder of the full Conference Itinerary and biographies of the speakers is available HERE

 The Low Power Radio Association (LPRA) exists to represent the interests of the Short Range Devices (SRD) industry.
 Short Range Devices are used in a wide range of professional and consumer applications as diverse as remote controls for home automation and car key fobs, wireless smoke alarms, RFID tags, medical telemetry and remote environmental monitoring/control systems.
 The LPRA is managed by an annually elected council and administered by a professional secretariat.

 A powerful voice for the Short Range Devices Industry